An award-winning journalist on how to take a limitation and turn it into your biggest strength while becoming indispensable to editors.

-When I first started my career as a freelance journalist I didn’t even know what my biggest strength was.
-In fact, I thought it was a weakness.
-I was convinced that the fact that I was based in India was a huge disadvantage in terms of getting assignments from US and UK-based clients.
+When I first started my career as a freelance journalist, I was convinced that the fact I was based in India was a huge disadvantage when getting assignments from US and UK-based clients.

 I was wrong.

-India, back then, wasn’t a global leader in the way that it is now.
+India, back then, wasn’t a global leader in the way it is now.
 For some of my editors, India was exotic.
-They asked me about snake charmers (as much a novelty to me as them) and about arranged marriages.
-Most of all, the Internet wasn’t quite as much a part of our lives then as it is now—Google hadn’t yet been invented and the way most of us got online was for a few hours a day using a dial-up modem.
+They asked me about snake charmers (as much a novelty to me as them) and arranged marriages.
+Most of all, the Internet wasn’t as much a part of our lives then as it is now—Google hadn’t yet been invented—and the way most of us got online was for a few hours a day using a dial-up modem.

 Today, it is easily my biggest strength.

-Being a top quality Indian freelancer is the number one reason editors find my site and want to give me work they can’t hand off to anyone else.
+Being a top quality Indian freelancer is the number one reason editors find my website and want to give me work they can’t hand off to anyone else.

 What changed?